 - God will back up his Word.
 Although Elijah was in heaven, God fulfilled Elijah’s prophecy concerning the destruction of Ahab and Jezebel.

 - It is just a matter of time before God deals with unrepentant sin.
 Ahab and Jezebel’s lives and deaths teach us this lesson.

 - What a moment for this young prophet.
-He was told by God to speak to Jehu in the same way that Samuel was told to speak to Saul.
-Just as Samuel told Saul to utterly destroy King Amalek in 1 Samuel 15:3, “Now go and smite Amalek, and utterly destroy all that they have… “, the young prophet prophetically told Jehu to destroy the House of Ahab.
+God told him to speak to Jehu in the same way that Samuel was said to talk to Saul.
+Just as Samuel told Saul to utterly destroy King Amalek in 1 Samuel 15:3, “Now go and smite Amalek, and utterly destroy all that they have… ” the young prophet prophetically told Jehu to destroy the House of Ahab.

 Numbers 32:23 says: 23 But if ye will not do so, behold, ye have sinned against the Lord: and be sure your sin will find you out.

-So, if you have sin in your life, repent quickly that your sins may be forgiven you.
+So, if you have sin in your life, repent quickly so your sins may be forgiven.

-In 2 Kings 13:14-19 King Joash came to Elisha while he was very ill with the illness that was ultimately his cause of death.
-Joash was very distraught, wondering if Elisha was about to die and referring to the way that Elijah had been taken by horse and chariot.
+In 2 Kings 13:14-19, King Joash came to Elisha while he was very ill with the illness that was ultimately his cause of death.
+Joash was very distraught, wondering if Elisha was about to die and referring to how the horse and chariot had taken Elijah.

 14 Now Elisha was fallen sick of his sickness whereof he died.
 And Joash the king of Israel came down unto him, and wept over his face, and said, O my father, my father, the chariot of Israel, and the horsemen thereof.

 As a final act before he died, Elisha demonstrated how the King would war against Syria.